Introduction to Scottish Family History

 - Burgesses in some burghs

-Two publications describing records at the National Archives of Scotland are
+Two publications describing records at the National Records of Scotland are

 - "Tracing Your Scottish Ancestors: a guide to ancestry research in the Scottish Record Office", Published Edinburgh 1990, Revised Edition 1997 (HMSO), Cecil Sinclair, ISBN 0-11-495865-3